alex-courtis/arch/README.md

 ## Enable Multi-CPU Compilation

+We have multi CPU/thread processors nowadays.
 Invoke your c compiler with the `-j` option when building packages.
+Such quick AUR source package updates.

 `vi /etc/makepkg.conf`